mayank543/Fi-Note/README.md

 # Fi-Notes

 A full-stack, containerized note-taking application visually inspired by Google Keep.
 Fi-Notes allows you to create, manage, share, and organize your daily thoughts efficiently.

 ## Features

 - **User Authentication**: Secure sign-up and login using JWT.
 - **Rich Dashboard**: A sleek, responsive sidebar-driven user interface built with Tailwind CSS.
 - **Labels & Organization**: Create custom labels and tag notes to keep everything organized.
 - **Trash & Soft-Delete**: Accidentally deleted something?
 Notes go to the Trash first, where they can be either restored or permanently deleted.
-- **Collaborative Sharing**: Share specific notes with other registered users on the platform.
 - **Fully Containerized**: Runs seamlessly on any machine using Docker and Docker Compose.

 ## Tech Stack